hoxell/hoxovic.github.io/_posts/2021-02-02-python-singleton.md

 There are a few variations of the explicit version.
 For instance, some implementations that you'll come across will require you to create the `Singleton` object first and then call `get_instance()` on it.
 Other implementations will just make it a `@classmethod`.

 ### The wrong way
-An actual example of lazy instantiation taken from the first page returned for by Google for a quite generic search looked something like this:
+An actual example of lazy instantiation taken from the first page returned by Google for a quite generic search looked something like this:

 ```python
 class Singleton: